Azure-Samples/iot-hub-c-huzzah-getstartedkit/README.md

  To install them, click on the `Sketch -> Include Library -> Manage Libraries`.
 Search for each library using the box in the upper-right to filter your search, click on the found library, and click the "Install" button.

 The Adafruit Sensor library is also needed.
-This can be downloaded [here](https://github.com/adafruit/Adafruit_Sensor).
+This can be downloaded [here](https://github.com/adafruit/Adafruit_DHT_Unified).
 Instructions for manually installing a library can be found [here](https://www.arduino.cc/en/Guide/Libraries).

+Lastly we will also need the latest ESP8266 Arduino library
+- Visit https://github.com/esp8266/Arduino and follow the instructions for "Installing with Boards Manager"

 ## 1.7 Modify the Remote Monitoring sample